 But that’s the short answer, and there is more to it that you need to understand before you start with your Danish oil wood finishing project.

 Let’s explore the topic a little further and see when you should or shouldn’t use wood conditioners.

-A wood conditioner is a product that’s applied to bare, unfinished wood before staining.
-It’s also known as a pre-stain conditioner.
+A wood conditioner is a product that’s applied to bare, unfinished wood before staining, which is why it’s also known as a pre-stain conditioner.

 Applying a conditioner to the wood helps to:

 - Even out the absorption of stain and finish

 - Prevent blotching and unevenness in the final appearance